vuejs/docs/src/guide/migration/custom-directives.md

 ```

 :::warning
-With [fragments](/guide/migration/fragments.html#overview) support, components can potentially have more than one root nodes.
-When applied to a multi-root component, directive will be ignored and the warning will be thrown.
+With [fragments](/guide/migration/fragments.html#overview) support, components can potentially have more than one root node.
+When applied to a multi-root component, a directive will be ignored and a warning will be logged.
 :::